cms-tau-pog/TauFW/PicoProducer/data/README.md

       self.btagTool.fillEfficiencies(jets)
     ...
 </pre>
-Do this for as many MC samples as possible, to gain as much statistics as possible (also note that jets in Drell-Yan, W+jets and ttbar events typically have different jet flavor content).
+Do this for as many MC samples as possible, to gain as many events as possible (also note that jets in Drell-Yan, W+jets and ttbar events typically have different jet flavor content).
 Then edit and run [`btag/getBTagEfficiencies.py`](btag/getBTagEfficiencies.py) to extract all histograms from analysis output, add them together for maximum statistics, and compute the efficiencies.
 (You should edit this script to read in your analysis output.)
 Examples of efficiency maps per jet flavor, and as a function of jet pT versus jet eta for the mutau analysis in 2017 are shown
 [here](https://ineuteli.web.cern.ch/ineuteli/btag/2017/?match=mutau).